 Spotlight defended its decision to stock Playboy stating that other retailers sold the brand and they only stocked the bed linen in Double, Queen and King sizes.

 Spotlight's defence of porn industry merchandise missed the point.
 By stocking Playboy, Spotlight is complicit in promoting the porn industry and the objectification and sexual exploitation of women and girls.
-You can tell Spotlight what you think of their Playboy range here.
+Tell Spotlight what you think of their Playboy range.